Nghiait123456/SystemDesignBigProject/PayPalEwallet/README.md

 ## Merchant Flow:  <a name="merchant-flow"></a>

 ![merchant-flow.png](img%2Fmerchant-flow.png) </br>
-After successfully registering as a merchant of MasterCard, the merchant can access information and perform operations with the master-card system.The authentication, author will be done with Auth, Author Service. </br>
+After successfully registering as a merchant of PayPal, the merchant can access information and perform operations with the PayPal's system.The authentication, author will be done with Auth, Author Service. </br>

 Risk Service will collect all risks from Order Service, Merchant Service, Provider Service and assess the risk information of Partner, of the order.
 All necessary information will be background calculated by Risk Service, stored in Redis Cluster to ensure short response times.
 This information will be saved in MongoDB and read in Redis Cluster.
 MongoDB selected criteria for risk assessment are often unstructured, and have low read and write output. </br>

-A large project like Master Card will have many providers: banks, payment gateways, e-wallets...
+A large project like PayPal will have many providers: banks, payment gateways, e-wallets...
 All this information will be taken by the Inbound Service and stored in the Provider Service.
 It includes onboard new provider, find, edit, delete,... provider. </br>